 Stories allow us to build brands’ personalities and easily connect with customers.
 It seems to have so much to do with storytelling.

-Can we create good stories on social media that are the biggest playground for trendspotters?
+But how can we create good stories on social media that are the biggest playground for trendspotters?
 In addition to the limitations of social media posts on some channels, is it possible for storytellers to thrive on social media?

-Here’re some ways to become a real storyteller on the four most popular social media platforms: Facebook, Instagram, Twitter, and Youtube:
+Here’re some ways to become a real storyteller on the four most popular social media platforms: Facebook, Instagram, Twitter, and YouTube.

-As Facebook doesn’t limit the number of words on a post, you can write your entire story.
-Instead of summarizing the story or just mentioning some key points, it’s better to write longer Facebook posts.
+As Facebook doesn’t limit the number of words on a post, you can write an in-depth story.
+Instead of summarizing or just mentioning some key points, it’s better to write longer Facebook posts.

 Let’s see how Moon think outside the box when they first introduced their brand with a bang:

 As long as your followers understand your purpose through the hashtag and use it in their tweets, your hashtag doesn’t have to be always trending.
-So use hashtags effectively with a proper planning in your social media marketing.
+So use hashtags effectively with proper planning in your social media marketing.

 Did you know that 85% of internet users in the US watched video content monthly?
 No wonder, video is the future of marketing.
 It can capture people’s attention more than text content.

 6 tips and practices to optimize your social media storytelling campaign

-Know your audience
+Tip 1: Know your audience

-Develop a “long” story
+Tip 2: Develop a “long” story

-Write as a writer
+Tip 3: Write as a writer

-Make your story meaningful
+Tip 4: Make your story meaningful

 An interesting story might be enough for audiences to tap a “like.”
 But what makes them more inclined to engage and take action is a meaningful story.

 When you tell a story that is deeply meaningful to the audience, it can provoke their emotions and build a strong connection with your brand.

 So, before developing your story, figure out what is meaningful to your audience.

-Use social tools
+Tip 5: Use social tools

 If you find it hard to do storytelling, there are many practical tools at your disposal.
 Some outstanding candidates are Instagram stories, Snapchat stories, or Facebook stories.

 It’s easy to create content on these available tools.
 Each of them allows you to create real-time videos with multiple fabulous filters and effects.

-If you’re targeting millennials and young demographic, storytelling on these types of social media tools are worth your efforts.
-Also, use social media scheduling tools to maintain a constant flow of storytelling content on all of your social media platforms.
+If you’re targeting millennials and the young demographic, storytelling on these types of social media tools is worth your efforts.
+Also, use social media scheduling tools to maintain a constant flow of storytelling content on all your social media platforms.

-Leverage archetypes of social media storytelling
+Tip 6: Leverage archetypes of social media storytelling

 It’s a classic way of telling brand stories.
 It means you include your audience in your story from the beginning.
 It’s better to actively interact with your audience and find what they need, what they want to read before writing your story.
 You’ll need to put a lot of effort and capacity into producing content that matches your audience’s interest.
 On an exchange, this archetype helps you create authentic conversations and drive valuable engagement.

-SpoilersRemember that your audience is an integral part of your business.
+It is a quick summary of the surprise element or the climax of the story to intrigue the audience for a complete read.
+Remember that your audience is an integral part of your business.
 You can’t expect your story to be successful if it’s irrelevant to your audience.